SovereignCloudStack/standards/Design-Docs/LBaaS/lbaas.md

 ### 2.1.3 Member server

-A member server or real server is a ip and a port, that represents a real, virtual instance or a container.It could also be a local unix-socket.
+A member server or real server is a ip and a port, that represents a real, virtual instance or a container.
+It could also be a local unix-socket.

 ### 2.1.4 Monitor